DaveLindberg/dl-gatsby/src/pages/02-marketing.md

   image: "/assets/images/meshpipe.jpg"
   message: "A successful marketing plan produces the right kind of traffic and a meaningful message.
 The result?
 A profitable return on investment."
   cta: "Link to come"
-  pullqoute: "/"Planning for change has changed how we plan./""
+  pullqoute: "Planning for change has changed how we plan."
 ---

 # Looking to Create Happy Customers? <br />We Plan to Help.